Deathspike/mangarack.cs/README.md

 #### --volume (-v)

 The volume filter.
 This filter influences which volumes are subject to synchronization.
 A positive number indicates that all volumes above the provided number are to be synchronized, while a negative number indicates that all volumes below the provided absolute number are to be synchronized.

+#### --parallel (-p)

+The maximum parallel worker threads.
+This specified amount is used when worker threads have not been disabled to set the maximum degree of parallelism.
+By default, this value equals the amount of available cores in the system.
+This feature was added to provide control over the maximum amount of resource utilization.